citizenfx/fivem-docs/content/scripting-manual/runtimes/javascript.md

 FiveM has the ES2017 standard library built in.
 FiveM also implements a WHATWG compliant `console` API (some rarely-used methods are not yet implemented).

-**Note that FiveM doesn't include any browser or Node.JS-specific API's, such as DOM, localStorage, IndexedDB, WebGL, etc.**
+**Note that FiveM (on the client) doesn't include any browser or Node.js-specific API's, such as DOM, localStorage, IndexedDB, WebGL, etc.**

 Using natives